-BIOLOGY 20806207 Anatomy and Physiology 1 4 Credits/Units
+BIOLOGY 20806207 Anatomy and Physiology 1

-Features lectures and laboratory dealing with the human body as an integrated structural and functional unit, including basic anatomical and directional terminology, fundamental concepts and principles of cell biology, histology, integumentary, skeletal, muscular, endocrine, and nervous systems, and the special senses.
-It includes dissection of various fresh and preserved materials as well as examination of a human cadaver.
+Features lectures and lab (including dissection) dealing with the human body as an integrated structural and functional unit, including anatomical terminology, fundamental concepts of cell biology, histology, integumentary, skeletal, muscular, endocrine, and nervous systems, and the special senses.
 This course is the first semester of a two-semester sequence.
-College-level chemistry is recommended.
-Introductory college level biology course recommended.